 Flushing Your CVAD

-If you get medicines while at home, your home care agency will teach you how to care for the CVAD.
+If you get medicines using your CVAD at home, your home care agency will teach you how to care for the CVAD.

 Flush your CVAD every day and after each use.
 Your nurse may tell you to flush more often if needed.